lawrennd/talks/_policy/bridging-the-innovation-economy-ai-that-serves-people-science-and-society.md

   family: Montgomery
 date: 2024-12-03
 abstract: Artificial intelligence offers great promise, but we must ensure it does not deepen inequalities.
 Today we are setting out our vision for AI@Cam, a new flagship mission at the University of Cambridge.
-venue: Public Policy Annual Lecture, The Bennet Institute
+venue: Public Policy Annual Lecture, The Bennett Institute
 transition: None
 ---